Stan Stewart At WaterMusic

 This year, I decided to perform piano improvisations.
 In order to do this, I borrowed a Casio Privia PX-5S battery operated digital piano.
 The Privia performed like a true champ.
 I was so pleased with the sound, the feel, and — obviously — the portability of the battery power.

 Coupled with this was my Roland BA-330 stereo amp combo.
 This mixer, speaker, and amplifier was an ideal way to let people hear the piano sounds.
 Once I loaded in fresh batteries, it purred along.
-(I used my 330 time times that same weekend, all on battery power!)
+(I used my 330 many times that same weekend, all on battery power!)

 Leave Your Response